mollie/commercetools/extension/tests/component/README.md

 To test full journeys, we use component tests.

-These simulate a commercetools Payment object coming into our app and asser that the correct response, update actions (or errors) have been returned.
+These simulate a commercetools Payment object coming into our app and assert that the correct response, update actions (or errors) have been returned.

 ![Diagram showing component vs acceptance tests](./component_testing.png)